marco262/my_wiki/data/pirates/gm_notes/the-lieutenants.md

 * Name: Gula Vraatsug (The Gourmand)
 * Home base: Island 1
   * Las Vegas of the Sea (Atlantic City hurr hurr hurr)
+* Personality:
+  * Vauthry
-* Personality: Drunken Monk and Womanizer
+  * Drunken Monk
+  * Any entertainment is good entertainment
 * Crew: Surrounds himself with crew who are also low on self-control, has a lot of starving dogs he can sic on people
   *
 * Class: Monk
-* Race:
+* Race: Half-orc
 * Cursed Item:

 # Pride